IBM-Watson/nutch-indexer-discovery/README.md

 Setting up Nutch
 ----------------

-Download and extract apache-nutch-2.3.1 in the build directory -
+Download and extract apache-nutch-2.3.1 in the build directory:

 ```bash
 ./gradlew setupNutch
 ```

-Then edit `conf/nutch-discovery/nutch-site.xml` with discovery credentials,
+Then edit `conf/nutch-discovery/nutch-site.xml` with Discovery credentials.
+The values for the first three properties (endpoint, username, and password) are provided by the Discovery service.
+The others are provided by your specific instance of the Discovery service.

 ```xml
   <property>